lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/helm.md

 --from-file=portal_session_conf
 ```

-## Create `values.yaml` file
+## Create values.yaml file

 Create a `values.yaml` file to provide required values such as password secrets or optional email addresses for notifications.
-Work from the [Enterprise example file](https://github.com/Kong/charts/blob/main/charts/kong/example-values/full-k4k8s-with-kong-enterprise.yaml).
+You can work from the [Enterprise example file](https://github.com/Kong/charts/blob/main/charts/kong/example-values/full-k4k8s-with-kong-enterprise.yaml).
 The example file includes comments to explain which values you must set.
-The [readme in the charts repository](https://github.com/Kong/charts/blob/main/charts/kong/README.md) includes an exhaustive list of all possible configuration properties.
+For OSS deployments, the default install might be sufficient, but you can explore other `values.yaml` files and [the readme in the charts repository](https://github.com/Kong/charts/blob/main/charts/kong/README.md), which includes an exhaustive list of all possible configuration properties.

-Note that this deployment includes a Postgres sub-chart provided by Bitnami.
+Note that the Enterprise deployment includes a Postgres sub-chart provided by Bitnami.
 You might need to delete the PersistentVolume objects for Postgres in your Kubernetes cluster to connect to the database after install.

 ## Deploy {{site.base_gateway}} with {{site.kic_product_name}}

 1. Run:

     ```sh
+    ## Kong Gateway
     helm install my-kong kong/kong -n kong --values ./values.yaml
     ```

+    ```sh
+    ## Kong Gateway (OSS)
+    helm install kong/kong --generate-name --set ingressController.installCRDs=false
+    ```

+    For more information on working with Helm charts for {{site.ce_product_name}}, see the [chart documentation](https://github.com/Kong/charts/blob/main/charts/kong/README.md).

     This might take some time.